Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             assign the folder of processing site.
 If you are running processing_site, please assign the folder of TSS.
 If you want to keep "both" at overlap position, please don't turn it on.
+Default is None(for keep both).
       --remove_low_expression REMOVE_LOW_EXPRESSION, -rl REMOVE_LOW_EXPRESSION
                             If you want to remove low expressed TSS/processing site, please assign the file of manual checked gff